-ISS has developed multiple policies for the purpose of evaluating equity-based compensation programs and related proposals that appear on proxy agendas.
+ISS has developed multiple policies for the purpose of evaluating equity-based compensation programs and related proposals.
 These evaluations generally take into account one or more of the following aspects, as applicable to the particular proposal:

-- > The projected cost of the plan, in dollar terms ("shareholder value transfer" or SVT), including in combination with other continuing equity plans and outstanding grants, relative to the company's market and industry peers; - > Various features of the plan; and/or - > The company's historical grant practices, including its average annual burn rate relative to market and industry peers.
+- The projected cost of the plan, in dollar terms ("shareholder value transfer" or SVT), including in combination with other continuing equity plans and outstanding grants, relative to the company's market and industry peers; - Various features of the plan; and/or - > The company's historical grant practices, including its average annual burn rate relative to market and industry peers.